GouthamKumar025/Videogames-Sales-Prediction/README.md

 Make predictions on new data.

 <h3>Results</h3>
-The trained model achieves an accuracy of X% on the testing data, indicating its capability to predict video game sales based on the provided features.
+The trained model achieves an accuracy of > 97% on the testing data, indicating its capability to predict video game sales based on the provided features.

-License
+<h3>License</h3>
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the <a href = "https://mit-license.org/">LICENSE</a> file for details.